Scholarships - Now Available

 Sunbury Area Health Fund, Nursing and Allied Health Scholarships

 The Sunbury Area Community Foundation offers scholarships to students who reside in the Shikellamy, Selinsgrove or Line Mountain school districts.
 Students must be majoring in a health profession field for the 2015-2016 academic year.
 A health profession is broadly defined to encompass the many and varied health-related careers, ranging from nursing and dental assistant, to health education, allied health, therapy, to dentistry and medicine.
 Enrollment can be in an undergraduate, graduate or certification program at an institution of higher education.
 Students at any phase in their post-secondary education can apply.
 Not limited to graduating high school seniors or "new" students.
 Must apply for financial aid which you are eligible for (ex.
 PHEAA).
 Applicants who meet the criteria might be interviewed.
 Scholarship amounts will be determined on an individual basis.

 John A. Bolig Seals Alumni Scholarship

 This scholarship is available to high school seniors or graduates (alumni) of Selinsgrove School District, who will be enrolled in a post-secondary program (certification, courses, associates degree, bachelors degree) at an institution of higher education or technical school during the 2013/2014 school year.
 Special consideration given to students who are pursuing a technical career (including heating, plumbing, etc.).
-A one year award of approximately $1,400 will be awarded.
+A one year award of up to $1,600 will be awarded.